 The park takes its name from businessman John Bryan who was responsible for the preservation of much of the area as a state preserve.
 In 1896, Bryan purchased 335 acres along the gorge and called these acres, "Riverside Farm."

 Bryan had a great respect for the natural world.
 In 1918, he bequeathed Riverside Farm to the state of Ohio, "...to be cultivated by the state as a forestry, botanic and wildlife reserve park and experiment station," which would bear his name.
 In May of 1925, John Bryan's land became one of the state's first forest parks.
 In 1949, John Bryan State Park was transferred to the newly created ODNR Division of Parks and Recreation.
 John Bryan State Park and the adjoining Clifton Gorge State Nature Preserve overlook the beautiful Little Miami River gorge that has been designated as a National Natural Landmark by the U.S. Department of the Interior.

 Much of the history of John Bryan State Park is "written in the rocks" of the Little Miami River gorge.
 Entering the area at Clifton, at 980 feet above sea level, the Little Miami drops 130 feet through layer upon layer of limestone and shale bedrock.
-Each layer has a story to tell of times when the area was covered by warm, shallow seas or was scoured by tons of slow-moving glacial ice.
+Each layer has a tells a story of the time when the area was covered by warm, shallow seas or scoured by tons of slow-moving glacial ice.
 Each layer has its own characteristics.
 Some of the shale layers are easily worn away by the forces of erosion, causing undercutting in the cliff face.
-The more erosion-resistant dolomite and limestone rocks above are weakened by this undercutting and large "slump blocks" fall away, creating unusual rock formations including Steamboat Rock.
+The more erosion-resistant dolomite and limestone rocks above are weakened by this undercutting and large "slump blocks" fall away, creating unusual rock formations including Steamboat Rock (which can be see at the preserve).
 Springs feeding small waterfalls and cascades are common.